lutris/website/README.rst

     make setup  # Will install the project's npm and bower dependencies
                 # and build the static files
-    grunt watch  # Watch for JS/CSS changes and compile them
+    make watch  # Watch for JS/CSS changes and compile them

 You'll need to setup the database, if you want to use a PostgreSQL database, follow the instructions found in the next paragraph before running this